MustafAli-Khan/X_List/README.md

 X_List is based on the understading of Lists in Python.
-Use it to understand Lists, Nested Lists
+Use it to understand Lists, Nested Lists.

 Author : @MustafAli-Khan